Alternative dispute resolution in family law

 Although it is the role of the judge to consider the evidence before them and to approach the case without bias, if you are someone who may not feel comfortable in this scenario and feel that a judge may not understand the intricacies and real-life effects of your issue, arbitration or mediation may be preferable.
 Both options allow for a qualified third party to be chosen by the parties themselves, meaning a professional with relevant expertise could be selected, providing a safe space that will hopefully inspire cooperation and agreement.

-To learn more about non-court options for dispute resolution, speak to our family mediation lawyers.
+If you would like to learn more about non-court options, please contact our family mediation lawyers.